 How to use witch hazel for an itchy scalp

 Mix 1 part witch hazel with 1 part water and apply it to the scalp.
 Massage well and leave on for about 10 minutes.
-Rinse with water afterwards.
+Rinse with water afterward.
 Witch hazel reduces the inflammation and helps treat the infection.

 Tips on how to prevent an itchy scalp: